Export Documents for Shipping: Bill of Lading, Certificate of Origin, Packing List, and Others

 Certificate of Insurance (also known as Cargo Insurance Certificate or Insurance Certificate) is an export document issued by the insurer to the exporter that names the type and amount of insurance coverage for the shipped cargo.

-Why does an exporter (it can also be an importer) need the certificate of insurance?
-COI is used as a guarantee that in case goods are lost or damaged, they will be covered.
+Why does an exporter (it can also be an importer) need a certificate of insurance?
+COI is used as a guarantee that in case the goods are lost or damaged, they will be covered.
 This way, as a shipper or a consignee, you can protect your goods from theft, physical damage, risk exposure, and avoid financial expenses.

 One shouldn’t confuse an insurance certificate with an insurance policy.
-The former is just a document that serves as a proof that the insurance policy exists.
+The former is just a document that serves as proof that the insurance policy exists.
 The latter is a legal contract between the insurance company and the exporting or importing businesses.
 This contract determines what claims the insurer is required to cover.

 - insurance terms and covered risks